GoogleCloudPlatform/cloud-run-release-operator/README.md

   metrics show a healthy/unhealthy candidate.
 The default value of `0` means that the number of requests should be ignored when the Release Manager makes a decission about rolling out/back.
-- `-max-error-rate=1`: By default, the only health criteria is a expected max server error rate of 1%
+- `-max-error-rate=1` (in percent): By default, the only health criteria is a expected max server error rate of 1%
 - `-min-wait=30m`: If the candidate revision is healthy, it can be rolled out further only if 30 minutes since last roll out has elapsed.
 If the candidate was unhealthy, however, it is rolled back independent of the elapsed time.